 Figure 1: Selective rack (single-deep)

-The rack’s beam heights and bay widths can be adjusted to meet the requirements of various sizes and weights of pallets.
+The rack’s beam heights and bay widths can be adjusted to accommodate pallets of various sizes and weights.
 They are often configured in back-to-back rows to conserve aisle space.

 Advantages: